 This payment method doesn’t involve dealing with banknotes and papers, everything is in one place on the screen, and the accounting is so much easier.
 However, this payment method is not as popular at schools because it tends to be very time-inefficient when it comes to making frequent, smaller payments of different sizes – like you do with school meals.
 The time that it costs to make a bank transfer is worth more than the £2.40 you’re actually sending.

-If cash is king, then card payment is certainly queen.
-Research shows that most people prefer using some form of card (debit or credit) to make payments.
-From parents’ point of view card payments provide several incentives to pay reliably and on time: its fast and easy, refunds are simple, and they can track their payments more easily in their account or on their phone.
+Research shows that most people prefer using card payments when they can.
+From the parents’ point of view, card payments provide several incentives to pay reliably and on time: its fast and easy, refunds are simple, and they can track their payments in their account or on their phone.